MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.131.md

 *Harvest.* Picking of mature macadamia nuts from the ground.

-*Interplanted.* In lieu of the definition contained in section 1 of the Basic Provisions, acreage on which two or more crops are planted in any form of alternating or mixed pattern.
+*Interplanted.* In lieu of the definition in section 1 of the Basic Provisions, acreage on which two or more crops are planted in any form of alternating or mixed pattern.

 *Peewees.* Mature and immature wet in-shell nuts that are smaller than 16 mm (5/8 inch) in diameter.

 *Pound.* A unit of weight equal to 16 ounces avoirdupois.

-*Production guarantee (per acre).* The number of wet, in-shell pounds determined by multiplying the approved APH yield per acre by the coverage level percentage you elect.
+*Production guarantee (per acre).* In addition to the definition in section 1 of the Basic Provisions, the number of pounds is wet, in-shell macadamia nuts.

 *Rootstock.* The root and stem portion of a macadamia tree to which a macadamia shoot can be grafted.